Xn2/GLPwn/README.md

 GLPwn is also able to automaticaly detect which session is valid, has the most rights on the platform, and the sessions user's name.

+## Disclaimer
+This tool leverages a vulnerability inside GLPI that permanently erases a critical configuration file.
+Once exploited, the private data inside GLPI will be exposed publicly.

+This tool shall not be used outside of educationnal purposes and/or penetration tests.

+Just like with sex, please use with consent of both parties.

 ## Installation
 ### Pre-requisites
 - Python 3.9 or later